-To illustrate how a "plea bargain" might be reached in a criminal case: suppose Dan is arrested and charged with two counts of aggravated assault/battery, based on his alleged use of a baseball bat in a street fight.
-A "plea bargain" might be reached in Dan's case in one of three ways:
+Suppose Dan is arrested and charged with two counts of aggravated assault/battery, based on his alleged use of a baseball bat in a street fight.
+A plea bargain might be reached in Dan's case in one of three ways:

-- 2) Dan agrees to plead guilty to one charge or "count" of aggravated assault/battery, in exchange for dismissal of the second count;
+- Dan agrees to plead guilty to one charge or "count" of aggravated assault/battery, in exchange for dismissal of the second count;